ddolab/computing-resources-guide/README.md

 ```
 module load gurobi/10.0.1
 ```
 The above command loads Gurobi version 10.0.1.
-To see all the available versions of Gurobi available on MSI, you can use the following command:
+To see all versions of a module available on MSI, you can use the following command:
 ```
-module avail gurobi
+module avail module-name
 ```
 To install newer versions of modules available on MSI, you need to contact the MSI [helpdesk](https://www.msi.umn.edu/content/helpdesk).
 Also, for globally installed modules that require a license (e.g. Gurobi), you need to contact the MSI staff to grant you the access.